StockSharp/doc/en/topics/GuiPropertyGridEx.md

 **Main properties**

-- [SecurityProvider](xref:StockSharp.Xaml.PropertyGrid.PropertyGridEx.SecurityProvider) \- the provider of information about instruments.
+- [PropertyGridEx.SecurityProvider](xref:StockSharp.Xaml.PropertyGrid.PropertyGridEx.SecurityProvider) \- the provider of information about instruments.
-- [ExchangeInfoProvider](xref:StockSharp.Xaml.PropertyGrid.PropertyGridEx.ExchangeInfoProvider) \- the provider of site information.
+- [PropertyGridEx.ExchangeInfoProvider](xref:StockSharp.Xaml.PropertyGrid.PropertyGridEx.ExchangeInfoProvider) \- the provider of site information.
-- [Portfolios](xref:StockSharp.Xaml.PropertyGrid.PropertyGridEx.Portfolios) \- the list of available portfolios.
+- [PropertyGridEx.Portfolios](xref:StockSharp.Xaml.PropertyGrid.PropertyGridEx.Portfolios) \- the list of available portfolios.
 - **SelectedObject** \- the object whose properties will be displayed in the table.

 Below is the code snippet with its use.
 The code example is taken from *Samples\/Fix\/SampleFix*.